P0302 Code Explained (Cylinder 2 Misfire)

 Over time, repeated misfires can contribute to catalyst-efficiency problems like P0420.
 In some cases, broader air/fuel issues can also overlap with codes like P0171 or P0175.

-Burned valves, head gasket issues, or internal engine wear can also cause a cylinder-specific misfire.
+Low compression, valve issues, or internal engine wear can also create a persistent P0302 code.

 What a Scanner Can Help You See